 Certificate Description Name Meanings WidePoint NFI CA Digital Signature Certificates WidePoint NFI CAs shall implement the name constraint extension of the X.509 version 3, certificate profile in issuing CA certificates.
 Digital Signature and Encryption Certificates The authenticated common name should be the combination of first name, middle name and/or initial, and surname and reflect the legal name of the organization and/or unit.
-Device Certificates The common name should be the authenticated registered domain name of the Application server.
+Device Certificates The common name may be the authenticated registered domain name of the Application server; a unique device identification naming convention (e.g., FQDN, IP address, MAC address, IMEI, etc.); or an application name depending on device type.
 Validation Signing Certificates The authenticated common name should be the combination of the name of the device and reflect the legal name of the organization and/or unit.
 FBCA Cross-Certificates WidePoint NFI CAs shall implement the name constraint extension of the X.509 version 3 certificate profile in issuing cross certificates.